Alexia378/Algorithms-I/README.md

 # Algorithms-I
-a Prinston course on coursera
+a Princeton course on coursera